jasonbayton/11ty/_src/blog/2025/12/the-dpc-allowlist.md

 The answer is to get verified, because this new reality treats every custom DPC as hostile until you prove otherwise.

-If you're going to navigate it, here are the hoops; steps that should be unnecessary if Play Protect judged behaviour instead of defaulting to the ban-hammer:
+If you're going to navigate it, here are the hoops; steps that shouldn't be unnecessary if Play Protect judged behaviour instead of defaulting to the ban-hammer:

 * Align to Google’s permissible usage list: no device financing schemes; no surveillance-first builds; no silent push/preload/auto-install without explicit customer and end-user consent.
 * Strip sensitive permissions to the minimum required to function so Play Protect has less to flag while you apply.